 Budhasubba Temple and bamboo without a tip

 There are various famous temples in Dharan.
-For example, Budhasubba, DantaKali, Pindeshwari.
-Among them, the importance of the Budhasubba and the bamboo which tip is absent is of vital importance.
+For example, Budhasubba, DantaKali, and Pindeshwari.
+Among them, the importance of Budhasubba and the bamboo whose tip is absent of vital importance.

 Therefore, the bamboo around the temple has no tip.
-Other reasons that many wise men give regarding the missing tip of the bamboos in the vicinity of the temple are:
+Other reasons that many wise men give regarding the missing tip of the bamboo in the vicinity of the temple are:

-- While Budhasubba taught his disciples to use a bow, the tips of the bamboos were targeted and cut off.
+- While Budhasubba taught his disciples to use a bow, the tips of the bamboo were targeted and cut off.

-- The Budhasubba had disappeared one day from this place with a bow made of bamboo, and these bamboos grew from the same bow.
+- The Budhasubba had disappeared one day from this place with a bow made of bamboo, and this bamboo grew from the same bow.

-- Earlier Pandavas did the Yagya in this place and buried many Lingas made from bamboos.
-These Lingas later grew to be the bamboos that are present in the vicinity of the temple.
+- Earlier Pandavas did the Yagya in this place and buried many Lingas made from bamboo.
+These Lingas later grew to be the bamboo that is present in the vicinity of the temple.